-A/Prof Johnston is a member of the Department of Biomedical Engineering within the School of Chemical and Biomedical Engineering.
+A/Prof Johnston is the Interim Director of the Melbourne Brain Centre Imaging Unit and a member of the Department of Biomedical Engineering within the School of Chemical and Biomedical Engineering.
 Her primary research focus is medical imaging, in particular Magnetic Resonance Imaging.
-Leigh holds an honorary appointment at the Florey Institute of Neuroscience and Mental Health, where she is Head of the Animal MRI facility.
-She is also a member of the Melbourne Brain Centre Imaging Unit, with research programs utilising the Siemens 7T and Siemens PET/CT clinical systems on the Parkville campus.
-Leigh’s expertise in MRI spans from acquisition sequences to image analysis and applications.
+She holds an honorary appointment at the Florey Institute of Neuroscience and Mental Health, where she is Head of the Animal MRI facility.
+She coordinates the Melbourne Brain Centre Imaging Unit, with research programs utilising the Siemens 7T and Siemens PET/CT clinical systems on the Parkville campus.
+Her expertise in MRI spans from acquisition sequences to image analysis and applications.
 Prior to her appointment at The University of Melbourne, Leigh was a postdoctoral researcher at the Howard Florey Institute (Melbourne), York University (Canada), and the Université catholique de Louvain (Belgium).

 Yasmin Blunck is a Research Fellow in the Department of Biomedical Engineering within the School of Chemical and Biomedical Engineering.
 She is affiliated with the Melbourne Brain Centre Imaging Unit where she develops new methods on the 7T research MRI.
 Her current research focus is on Sodium Imaging with a particular interest in image acquisition, i.e. sequence development, and reconstruction techniques.

 Prior to her PhD at the University of Melbourne where she graduated in 2018, she received a Bachelor of Science in Biomedical Engineering from the University of Applied Sciences Stralsund, Germany, and a Master of Science in Biomedical Computing from the Technical University of Munich, Germany.